avatao/avatao-blog/_posts/2016-11-16-Interview-Zoltan-Balazs.md

 <span class="post answer">ZB: </span> It is not a tool, I know, but...

 <span class="post question">MF: Anyway.
-Thank you very much for the interview and we wish you all the best in the future!
+Thank you very much for the interview and we wish you all the best in the future!</span>